prebid/prebid.github.io/prebid-mobile/code-integration-ios.md

 # Code Integration for iOS

-Get started with Prebid Mobile by creating a [Prebid Server account]({{site.github.url}}/prebid-mobile/prebid-mobile-pbs.html)
+Get started with Prebid Mobile by creating a [Prebid Server account]({{site.github.url}}/prebid-mobile/prebid-mobile-pbs.html).

 ### Use Cocoapods?

-Easily include the Prebid Mobile SDK for your primary ad server in your Podfile/
+Easily include the Prebid Mobile SDK for your primary ad server in your Podfile.

 ```
 platform :ios, '8.0'